yaojiajun/TPPSC/README.md

 #  A Reinforced Spatio-temporal Learning Framework for Multi-Task Allocation in Spatial Crowdsourcing

-This repository contains code for implementing a Transformer-based reinforcement learning framework for learning to solve task planning (TOTP) in spatial crowdsourcing with bilateral preferences.
+This repository contains code for implementing a reinforced spatio-temporal learning framework for Multi-Task Allocation in Spatial Crowdsourcing (MTASC).
 Training with REINFORCE with greedy rollout baseline.
-Environment: The TPPSC environment can be initialized using the TPPSC class in problems/tppsc/problem_tppsc.py.
+Environment: The MTASC environment can be initialized using the TPPSC class in problems/tppsc/problem_tppsc.py.
 All state space variables and functions required to update the state space are implemented using the StateTPPSC class in problems/tppsc/state_tppsc.py. training.py implements the REINFORCE algorithm.

 ##  Dependencies
 Python>=3.8